TheLastDruid/SmartTask/CONVERSATION_PERSISTENCE_PROGRESS.md

   4. Reload the page - messages should persist
   5. Logout and login again - conversation history should be maintained
   6. Check MongoDB to verify conversations are being saved
+  7. Double-click the SmartTask logo - debug panel should toggle visibility
+  8. Close the debug panel using the close button (✕) or by double-clicking the logo again
 - **Production Optimizations (Future):**
   - Add pagination for conversation history (limit initial load)
   - Implement conversation search functionality